juhasev/sample-ninja-help/integrations-recaptcha.md

 Once you have signed to the dashboard you must create a new site.
 Use the following settings

 - reCaptcha type: v2 Checkbox
-- Domain, enter you domain name.
+- Domain, enter the top level domain name you are using.
+The default is sampleninja.io.
 - Check "Verify the origin of reCAPTCHA solutions"
 - Check "Send alerts to owners"